codecrafting-io/AdvancedPathTracingCP2077/README.md

 ## Features

 - Path Tracing Modes:
   - **ReGIR DI/GI**: Reservoir-based Grid Importance Sampling, is a world space light sampling on top of ReSTIR.
-Often looks and performs better, but can be noisier
+Can look and performs better, but is noisier
   - **ReSTIR DI/GI**: Reservoir SpatioTemporal Importance samples for Global Illumination, is a screen space light sampling used to illuminate secondary surfaces.
 This is the vanilla mode
   - **ReSTIR DI**: This is the older PT from update 2.0, used for DI only.
-Allows control of rays per pixel and bounces per ray.
 Allows control of rays per pixel and bounces per ray
 - Path Tracing Quality:
   - **Vanilla**: Default game quality
   - **Performance**: Faster but noisier